 If you have decided to apply for a work permit based on severe economic hardship, you will need to prepare or obtain the following government forms:

 Form I-765 is the main form used by all temporary immigrants applying for work permission.
-Most of this form is the instructions, which you don’t need to send to USCIS.
+The following tips apply to the version of the form that was set to expire on 05/31/2020.

-Under “I am applying for,” check “Permission to Accept Employment.”
+In Part 1, "Reason for Applying," check "Initial permission to accept employment."
 However, if you had a previous EAD under another program, check the box for renewals.

 To accompany your work permit application, you will need to attach the following:

 Because your eligibility for a work permit depends entirely on your personal circumstances, you will have to explain these circumstances to USCIS, in a written statement.
 Your statement will most likely be believed if you:

 You must also explain why other employment options are not available to you.
 For example, as an F-1 student, you are authorized to work part-time in an on-campus job during the semester.
 You will need to explain why an on-campus job won't be sufficient.

 This is not a legal document, so try to use the type of language that you would use in speaking, rather than trying to make it sound official.
 (That would more likely make it sound stilted and insincere.)